 10.3.2 Ionizing Radiation Producing Equipment and Radioactive Materials

 The installation and use of equipment which generates ionizing radiation is regulated by the Radiation Section of the West Virginia Bureau of Health Systems.
 Radioactive materials used as radiation sources in such equipment are also regulated by the West Virginia Department of Environmental Quality if they are not regulated by the NRC.
-The MU Radiation Safety Committee and RSO also oversee the use of these devices.
+The Marshall University Radiation Safety Committee and RSO also oversee the use of these devices.
 Faculty and staff intending to purchase equipment that produces ionizing radiation, for example, x-ray diffraction machines, scanning electron microscopes, gas chromatographs, etc., must first contact the RSO for information about registration, operation, and training.

 Each department utilizing laser equipment is responsible for ensuring that the equipment is classified and labeled according to the requirements of the Federal Laser Product Performance Standard: Title 21 of the Code of Federal Regulations; Part 1000; [parts: 1040.10 and 1040.11].
 Depending on the power output classification of the laser(s) in use, the department may need to designate a laser safety officer, LSO, to oversee the installation, use, and maintenance of equipment as well as the training of personnel.
 The University written Laser Safety Guide contains important information from the Occupational Safety and Health Administration on laser safety.